survivejs/webpack-book/manuscript/loading/03_fonts.md

 ...
 ```

-Font Awesome includes Sass and Less versions as well, but given we have not set up either, this definition is enough.
+Font Awesome includes Sass and Less versions as well, but given you have not set up either, this definition is enough.

 T> The `import` could be cleaned up as `import 'font-awesome'` by setting up a `resolve.alias`.
 The *Consuming Packages* chapter discusses this idea in detail.